Custom & Standard Metric O-Rings

 Metric O-Ring Durometer Options

-- Custom hardness's also available
+- Customized hardness is also available

 Metric O-Ring Color Options

 - Custom colors also available